abinit/abinit/doc/tutorial/eph4zpr.md

 # Zero-point renormalization of the band gap and temperature-dependent band gaps

-This tutorial explains how to obtain the electron self-energy due to phonons, compute the zero-point renormalization (ZPR) of the band gap as well as temperature-dependent band gaps.
+This tutorial explains how to compute the electron self-energy due to phonons, obtain the zero-point renormalization (ZPR) of the band gap and temperature-dependent band energies within the harmonic approximation.
 We start with a very brief overview of the many-body formalism in the context of the electron-phonon (e-ph) interaction, then we discuss how to evaluate the e-ph self-energy and perform typical convergence studies using MgO as example.
 Further details concerning the implementation are given in [[cite:Gonze2019]] and [[cite:Romero2020]].